A Puzzling Picture

-At that time in my life, I was a mature-aged woman, I had no higher education past high school, I had been a full-time mother for over a decade with limited work experience outside of motherhood.
+At that time, as a mature-aged woman, I had no higher education past high school.
+I had been a full-time mother for over a decade with limited work experience outside of motherhood.
 My two daughters were now adults living independently.
 I was at a turning point in my life.

 I look at a picture of me on the wall